BorjaOteroFerreira/IALab-Suite/README.md

 #### Compilation and Installation

 Now you can navigate to the llama-cpp-python directory and install the package.

-Now you must install de package with this command:

 ```bash
 python3 -m pip install -e .